raphinesse/dexie-batch/README.md

 Batches are requested in parallel iff `limit` option is present.
 Otherwise we would not know when to stop sending requests.
-When limit is not given, batches are requested serially until one request gives an empty result.
+When no limit is given, batches are requested serially until one request gives an empty result.